attilammagyar/js80p/README.md

 ##### Import Patch, Export Patch

-The two icons at the top left corner allow saving and loading synth settings (often called "patches" or "presets") as ordinary files, e.g. for transferring sounds across projects, different host applications, computers, etc.
+The leftmost and rightmost icons at the top left corner allow loading and saving synth settings (often called "patches" or "presets") as ordinary files, e.g. for transferring sounds across projects, different host applications, computers, etc.

+##### Randomize Patch

+The dice icon in the middle at the top left corner generates a random synth configuration (within reason) and sets up randomized effects and expressions.
+Try playing notes with varying velocities, adjust the modulation wheel or the pitch wheel, or use aftertouch (channel pressure) to find out how the sound reacts.

 <a id="usage-synth-main-nh"></a>

 ##### Note Handling

-Click on the black bar below the Import Patch and Export Patch icons, or use the mouse wheel while holding the mouse cursor over it to change how JS80P handles note events.
+Click on the black bar below the Import Patch, Randomize Patch, and Export Patch icons, or use the mouse wheel while holding the mouse cursor over it to change how JS80P handles note events.
 The available options are:

  * **MONO**: monophonic mode, only a single note can be played at a time.